RenderHeads/lib-VideoTester/README.md

 The project is made up out of a console app, a tests project and a library.

 # Things it can check
-- Width, Height, Codec, Bit rate, Frame Rate
+- Width, Height, Codec, Bit Rate, Frame Rate

 # Example Usage
 Currently it is just configured to allow h264 files to pass.
 In the demo below, the first video passes, the second video fails.